benymng/hack-mit/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Project Overview

+[Provide a more detailed overview of your project.
+Explain its main features, functionalities, and objectives.
+Use this section to showcase what makes your project unique and innovative.]

+## Technology Stack

+The project utilizes the following technology stack:

+- [List the technologies, frameworks, and tools used in your project.
+Provide brief descriptions if necessary.]

+## Learning and Collaboration

+[Explain how your team members learned and grew during the development process.
+Describe the collaborative aspects of your project, including teamwork and communication.]

+## How to Use

+[Provide instructions on how to run, install, or use your project.
+Include any prerequisites and installation steps necessary for users or contributors.]

+## Contributors

+This project was developed by:

+- [List the names and roles of project contributors, along with their contact information if desired.]